 Real estate transfer tax is triggered when (i) real estate is directly transferred or (ii) at least 95 percent of the company shares are transferred to one shareholder or a group of companies subject to group taxation.

 Rate: 3.5 percent of the consideration if real estate is directly transferred; if there is a transfer of 95 percent to one shareholder or a group of companies, the tax base is formed by the real estate value (usually below the fair market value) and a reduced tax rate of 0.5 percent applies.
 Special provisions apply to transfers of interest in partnerships.

 Yes, the rate depends on the type of contract.

 Yes, real estate transfer tax of 3.5 percent plus 1.1 percent cadastre registry fee of the consideration and real estate tax between 0.5 permille and 1.5 permille on the assessed value.

-Transfer pricing guidelines were issued by the Federal Ministry of Finance in 2010 and refer to the OECD Guidelines, the authorized OECD approach and various court decisions.
+Master File and Local File: Under the new legislation, an Austrian entity falls under the MF and LF documentation requirement if it had a turnover exceeding EUR 50,000,000 in each of the two preceding years.
+For entities not exceeding this threshold, the documentation rules would remain unchanged, i.e., these entities would have to prepare transfer pricing documentation based on the administrative guidelines which were issued by the Federal Ministry of Finance in 2010 and refer to the OECD Guidelines, the OECD approach and various court decisions.
 Although not legally binding, they serve as a guideline for tax audits.

 The non-binding transfer pricing guidelines also include detailed documentation requirements.
 An implicit obligation relating to detailed documentation on transfer prices is also derived from general provisions of the Federal Fiscal Code.